 Unfortunately, I don’t have a simple answer for this question.
 Therapy can take a very short time or it can take a very long time.
-There are people who can be helped in an hour because that is all they need for that moment in their life, and there are people who spend 20 years in therapy with little change in their overall functioning (think of a Woody Allen character.)
-I can imagine if you are considering some therapy yourself, you don’t want to hear that it might take more than 20 years.
+In other words, there are people who can be helped in an hour because that is all they need for that moment in their life.
+On the other hand, there are people who spend 20 years in therapy with little change in their overall functioning.
+I’m thinking of a Woody Allen character.
+However, I imagine if you are considering some therapy yourself, you don’t want to hear that it might take 20 years.

-You can think of the different types of therapy as the difference between a well traveled, moderately strenuous hike you’ve never taken before and a scuba dive to an area of the ocean that has never been explored by anyone else that you want to map and claim as your own.
-Many unknown factors that are discovered on the journey and how much of the ocean you want to map will determine how long the work takes.
+In a nutshell, you can think of the different types of therapy as the difference between a well-traveled, moderately strenuous hike you’ve never taken before versus a scuba dive to an area of the ocean that has never been explored by anyone else that you want to map and claim as your own.
+The number of unknown factors that are discovered on the journey and how much of the ocean you want to map will determine how long the work takes.

 If you want to find a therapist to help you on your journey, you might want to consider this information as you begin your search.

 Ready to get to work?
 Give me a call.
 We’ll talk.

 Contact me now to setup your free 15-minute phone consultation.